Professor Kathy Ann Mills

 - Edward Fry Book Award 2016, “Literacy Theories for the Digital Age”, Literacy Research Association, USA

 - Springer Journal (CSSE) 2016 Best Paper Award, AERA

-- ARC Future Fellowship: Mills holds the only Australian Research Council (ARC) Future Fellowship 2018 won in education and is developing interdisciplinary methods of sensory orchestration for multimodal literacy learning in primary education nationally and internationally (FT180100009).
-2019-2022.
+- ARC Future Fellowship: Developing interdisciplinary methods of sensory orchestration for multimodal literacy learning in primary education nationally and internationally (FT180100009).
+2019-2023.